yeshua453/website/docs/controls/row.md

 import TabItem from '@theme/TabItem';

 A control that displays its children in a horizontal array.
-To cause a child control to expand to fill the available horizontal space set its `expand` property.
+To cause a child control to expand and fill the available horizontal space set its `expand` property.

 ## Examples